Writing Robust Flux Scripts for Automated Data Rollups

 flux

-// Late-data reconciliation pattern
+// Late-data reconciliation over an extended lookback

 option task = {